-Engagement and Education Programme 5-Year Benefit Breakdown 5-year SROI Results £368,244.41 Total cost Total gross present value £2,636,427.28 £2.268.182.87 NPV SROI £6.16 ■Financial ■Health & Safety ■PSR & wider services Detailed SROI results including assumptions: Cadent Fifth Sense SROI Results v1.0.pdf VCMA Project Start April 2022 - April 2025 and End Date Geographical Area By the end of the programme the aim is to embed working practices across all Cadent Networks.
+Engagement and Education Programme

+5-Year Benefit Breakdown PSR & wider services 3% 5-year SROI Res sults Total cost £368,244.41 £50.22 per Total gross present value £2,636,427.28 person NPV £2,268,182.87 reality Safety 87% SROI £6.16 □Financial ■Health & Safety ■PSR & wider services VCMA Project Start Detailed SROI results in Cadent Fifth Sense SROI Results v1.0.pdf April 2022 - April 2025 cluding assump tions: and End Date Geographical Area aphical Area By the end of the programme the aim is to embed working practices across all Cadent Networks.
 A training programme pilot will initially take place in North London network due to the high number of Covid infections and potential for long Covid as a result.
 As there is also a high concentration of multi occupancy buildings the anosmia related risk is naturally higher due to population density.
-The smell and taste support and information service will be national There will be an opportunity to rollout the Cadent Fifth Sense Partnership blueprint across other GDNs which in turn would indirectly extend the overall geographical reach.
-This will be dependent on successful piloting and GDN funding support.
-Remaining Amount in Remaining funding left in the Licensee's/Licensees' funding pot. the Allowance at Time of Registration
+The smell and taste support and information service will be national There will be an opportuni in turn would indirectly extended and GDN funding support tend the overall g adent Fifth Sense Partnership blueprint across other GDNs which eographical reach.
+This will be dependent on successful piloting Remaining Amount in the Allowance at Time of Registration